kaslusimoes/MSc-Thesis/source/40_zeitgeistandextremism.md

-# The importance of the Zeitgeist and extremism in Societies {#sec:zeitgeistandextremism}
+# Zeitgeist and extremism in Societies {#sec:zeitgeistandextremism}

 This study is motivated by the following questions: Are all extremists the same?
 Are conservative people more extremists than liberal ones?
 How can we characterize those groups?